yaxu/by-example/01_pihkal.md

 "red pink"
 ```

-The above pattern is rendered above in a circle, reading clockwise from the top.
+The above pattern is rendered above in a circle, reading clockwise
+from the top.
+Lets try adding a transformation.

 ```{.haskell render="colour"}
 fast 5 "red pink"